 Resumes are popular applications using scannable codes nowadays.
 You can now link a QR code to a video or a PDF file of the portfolio or attach the extended version of your print resume.
 Impress your interviewers by embedding the appropriate media with QR codes.

 Adding scannable codes to the letters can provide information on who you are and how you can help them.
 You can also add a QR code on the envelope giving a quick way to reach more helpful information.

 Again, a QR on invitations can simplify things or give the invitees extra information.
 One can add Google maps location on their invitation card so that their guests can easily find the venue or add a schedule of the entire function and help guests to attend it on time.

 A terrific way to invite buyers, brokers, and renters to your property is by printing a life-size QR Code and sticking it on the wall or window of your house in the place for the ‘For Rent/Buying’ signboard.
 You can encode email addresses, contact details, or a picture gallery of the insides of the house.

 5. Raise funds for social causes

 If you want to raise funds for a social cause in a creative way without disturbing passerby, look at this innovative concept set for fundraising for homeless people.

 6. QR Code on keychains and stainless steel for identification

 You can print QR codes on return gifts, such as stainless steel or keychains, to share valuable information or messages with your near or dear ones.
 You can also store emergency contact information on your keychain so that, lest it gets lost, the person who finds it can track you down with the embedded details.

-You can simply paste a code on any printable material, such as brochure, magazine, book, clothes, etc. and get users to scan it at their convenient time to reveal rewards, information, guidelines, and more.
+You can paste a code on any printable material, such as a brochure, magazine, book, clothes, etc. You can get users to scan it at their convenience to reveal rewards, information, guidelines, and more.